 Disclaimer

-This blog is for informational & educational purposes only and does not intend to substitute any professional medical advice or consultation.
-For any symptoms or medical advice, please consult with your primary care physician, call 911, or Book an appointment with our board-certified doctors at Manhattan Medical Arts.
+This blog is for informational & educational purposes only, and does not intend to substitute any professional medical advice or consultation.
+For any health related concerns, please consult with your physician, or call 911.